As a Chewy and Amazon affiliate, I earn from qualifying purchases. This does not impact our reviews and comparisons..

+Sourcing and manufacturing may vary in different regions, although the exact location is unclear.
 Sheba states the following on their website:

 ‘Our ingredients are carefully selected for the health and well-being of the pets we feed.
 For this reason, we’re committed to sourcing our ingredients from suppliers located near our manufacturing facilities when possible.’